info201a-su23/assignment-03-sc100922/README.md

 ## Reflection 7
 What, if anything, made you curious about this COVID analysis?
 What, if anything, surprised you?
 What might you do the same or differently on your next data wrangling project?
 Answer in at least 1-3 sentences

+Because COVID-19 is close to our lives, I'm curious about the impact that COVID-19 has had on the world over the years by studying datasets of cases and deaths.
+In the next data collation project, I'll do the same thing like look at some proportions.